felipebocajr/PaperScope/README.md

-﻿# PaperScope
+﻿# Paper Rank

-PaperScope is an automated pipeline and static web application that curates, evaluates, and summarizes the top AI research papers from arXiv on a weekly basis.
+Paper Rank is an automated pipeline and static web application that curates, evaluates, and summarizes the top AI research papers from arXiv on a weekly basis.
 It uses Large Language Models to rank papers across predefined research topics and publishes the results as a lightweight, serverless web digest.

 ---